New Cathedral of Lleida

-The New Cathedral of Lleida (Catedral Nova de Lleida), also called La Seu Nova, is the seat of the Bishop of Lleida, located in Lleida, Catalonia.
-It was built between 1761 and 1781 with donations from Charles III of Spain, bishop Joaquín Sánchez, and other citizens of Lleida.
-The New Catheseal replaced the old cathedral, called La Seu Vella, which had been converted into a fortress and garrison as a result of the War of Spanish Succession.
+The Cathedral of the Assumption, commonly known as the New Cathedral of Lleida (Seu Nova de Lleida, Catedral Nueva de Lérida), is a Roman Catholic cathedral located in the city of Lleida, Catalonia, Spain.
+It is the seat of the Diocese of Lleida.

+It was built between 1761 and 1782 with donations from Charles III of Spain, bishop Joaquín Sánchez, and other citizens of Lleida.
+The New Cathedral replaced the old cathedral, called La Seu Vella, which had been converted into a fortress and garrison as a result of the War of Spanish Succession.

-Its style can be said to be austere Baroque or Neoclassical, and it is located along the main commercial street of the city, adjacent to the Hospital de Santa Maria.
+Its style can be said to be austere Baroque or Neoclassical, and it is located by the main commercial street of the city, opposite the Santa Maria Hospital.